jmorris301/COMP-383-Miniproject/README.md

 * SRA-toolkit
 * wget

-The files and subdirectories in the pipeline will be written to a directory created called `OptionA_Jack_Morris` Certain command outputs will be written to `OptionA.log`
+The files and subdirectories in the pipeline will be written to a directory created called `OptionA_Jack_Morris`.
+Certain command outputs will be written to `OptionA.log`

 ### Running the EcoliK12.py script ###